thomasebsmith/data-structures/README.md

 # Data Structures
 ##### Copyright © 2019 Thomas Smith.
-This repository contains descriptions, examples, and asymptotic complexities for a variety of useful data structures in computer science.
+This repository contains descriptions, examples, and asymptotic complexities for a variety of useful abstract data types (ADTs) in computer science.

-The following abstract data types are currently included:
+The following ADTs are currently included:
  - [Dictionary](./dictionary.md)
  - [Graph](./graph.md)
  - [List](./list.md)